isc-projects/stork/doc/user/troubleshooting.rst

 :Description: The Stork agent and the Kea Control Agent are running, but they cannot connect.
               The ``stork-agent`` logs contain similar messages: ``failed to parse responses from Kea:
               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.
-:Solution:    Update the ``/etc/stork/agent-credentials.json`` file with the valid user/password credentials.
+:Solution:    Check if there are any clients specified in the Kea Control Agent configuration file in the
+              ``authentication`` node.
 :Explanation: The Kea Control Agent can be configured to use Basic Authentication.
-If it is enabled,
+If it is enabled, Stork agent will
-              valid credentials must be provided in the ``stork-agent`` configuration.
-Verify that this file exists and contains a valid username, password, and IP address.
+              read the credentials from the Kea CA configuration file and use them to authenticate.
+The Stork agent chooses credentials which user name begins with ``stork``.
+If there is no such user, the agent will use the first user from the list.

 --------------